spacetimeengineer/spacetimeengine/README.md

 ![equation](https://latex.codecogs.com/png.latex?%5Cdpi%7B100%7D%20%5Chuge%20g_%7B%5Cmu%5Cnu%7D%3D%5Cbegin%7Bbmatrix%7D%20%5Cleft%20%28%201-%5Cfrac%7B2GM%7D%7Brc%5E%7B2%7D%7D%20%5Cright%20%29%20%26%200%20%26%200%20%26%200%20%5C%5C%200%20%26%20-%5Cleft%20%28%201-%5Cfrac%7B2GM%7D%7Brc%5E%7B2%7D%7D%20%5Cright%20%29%5E%7B-1%7D%20%26%200%20%26%200%20%5C%5C%200%20%26%200%20%26%20-r%5E%7B2%7D%20%26%200%20%5C%5C%200%20%26%200%20%26%200%20%26%20-r%5E%7B2%7D%5Csin%5E%7B2%7D%5Ctheta%20%5Cend%7Bbmatrix%7D)

 The spacetimeengine package employs the Sympy 'Matrix' object for packaging the metric tensor and it serves as the essential parameter for constructing a 'SpaceTime' object.
-The Solutions module currently stores some well known metrics for study but these can be used for understanding how to construct a new solutions.
+The Solutions module currently stores some well-known metrics for study, but these can be used for understanding how to construct new solutions.

 Constructing a solution (In development)
 =======================
 Currently, all metric solutions are packaged by specifying four key parameters and storing them in an array.
-These paramaters include an index configuration for the given metric solution, the coordinates to define the metric in terms of, the metric itself and the cosmological constant.
-It is important to note that a zero-valued cosmological constant indicates the employment of a classical formulation to the Einstein filed equations.
+These parameters include an index configuration for the given metric solution, the coordinates to define the metric in terms of, the metric itself, and the cosmological constant.
+It is important to note that a zero-valued cosmological constant indicates the employment of a classical formulation to the Einstein field equations.
 Below represents a valid definition of the Schwarzschild stationary black hole solution.

     def schwarzschild(self):